DrowBlack/fastfetch/README.md

 ```sh
 fastfetch --gen-config
 ```
-and open your config folder, its inside of /home/user/.config/fastfetch/config.jsonc copy arch.jsonc in this repo and paste inside of your config folder. and use fastfetch thats it!
+and open your config folder, its inside of "/home/user/.config/fastfetch/config.jsonc"

+copy "arch.jsonc" in this repo and paste inside of your config folder.

+and use fastfetch thats it!

 if you want see config folder you can use:
 ```sh